Sections in this article

 - Strained relationships, particularly with authority figures or parents

-- Health matters, especially related to stress, fatigue, or chronic conditions
+- Health matters linked to stress, fatigue, or chronic conditions

 - Financial tightening or unexpected expenses